 - 1 tablespoon Burger Seasoning or Montreal Steak Seasoning

 - 1 teaspoon Paprika Sweet Hungarian Paprika is best!

 - Salt and Pepper to taste

-- 3 Hamburger Buns
+- 2 Brioche Hamburger Buns toasted under broiler

 Approximate nutrition information is provided as a convenience and courtesy only.
 You are encouraged to do your own calculations if precise data is required.